 The Ecuador Amazon is my favorite.
-Of course I'm partial because I've lived here more than eleven years of my life.
-But it really is a beautiful part of the country.
+Of course, I'm partial because I've lived here more than fifteen years of my life.
+It really is a beautiful part of the country.

 Further east, Lago Agrio and Coca also are larger cities.
 But other than that the Amazon region is dotted with small towns and isolated villages or settlements.